FocusTethering all truth claims to physical evidence

 - Hedonistic Psychology – a descriptor applied to any theory that suggests that pursuing pleasure and avoiding pain are the only major motivations for human behavior

-- State-Specific Science (Charles Tart, 1970s) – oriented by a recognition that highly intelligence people can reject science, the suggestion that it might be appropriate to consider multiple conceptualizations of that are fitted to various states of consciousness
+- State-Specific Science (Charles Tart, 1970s) – oriented by a recognition that highly intelligent people can reject science, the suggestion that it might be appropriate to consider multiple conceptualizations of that are fitted to various states of consciousness

 Authors and/or Prominent InfluencesAristotle; John Locke; Francis Bacon; George Berkeley; David Hume